rachelallyson/planning-center-people-ts/docs/API_USAGE_GUIDE.md

 } from '@rachelallyson/planning-center-people-ts';

-// All resources are fully typed const person: PersonResource = await getPerson(client, 'person-id');
+// All resources are fully typed const person: PersonResource = await client.people.getById('person-id');
 const emails: EmailResource[] = person.relationships?.emails?.data || [];
 ```

-This guide covers the essential patterns and best practices for using the PCO People API client effectively.
-For more specific use cases, refer to the individual function documentation and examples.
+This guide covers the essential patterns and best practices for using the PCO People API client v2.0.0 effectively.
+For more specific use cases, refer to the individual module documentation and examples.